tim-clifford/tim.clifford.lol/http/md/documents/technology-usage-manifesto.md

 ## 5: Other computers

-5.0) I may use computers I do not trust, but I must assume anything I do on the system is public knowledge.
+5.0) I may use computers I do not trust, but I must assume any data relating to my usage of the system is public - unless my identity can be concealed, in which case the data will be considered "obscure".
 (Aim 1)

 ## 6: Workplace software